lgblgblgb/xep128/README.md

 RTC is emulated enough for time keeping (query only, you can't set the time).
-ZT (ZozoTools) ROM is included in the combined ROM package, you can see the clock with typing this at the IS-BASIC prompt:
+ZT (ZozoTools) ROM is included in the combined ROM package, you can see the clock with typing this at the IS-BASIC prompt (_Warning: because of conflict with Z180 and ZozoTools, this may not available in the current ROM image.
+Clock/RTC would work, just you can't test it with this command, sorry_):

  :CLOCK